phseidl/jku-ml-seminar/eeg-research/individual/gutenberger/main/model_weights/TUH_TUSZ/README.md

 *Attention:*
 - Only trained on a small part of TUSZ dataset (10 patients, 10min each)
 - Yet **no normalization** used for training (tbd)
+- Seizure periods are EXcluded from training process